RACHID-00/sony-cispy/README.md

 - 🧪 **Well Tested**: Comprehensive unit test suite with mocked network connections

 ## About the Protocol

-**CIS stands for Custom Installation Services (or Solutions).
-It's the protocol companies like Crestron, Control4 and homeseer use to provide their customers with local, granular control of their Sony AV devices.**

 The Sony CIS-IP2 protocol is a network (Ethernet/IP) command language for controlling Sony Audio/Video Receivers (AVRs), Soundbars and potentially other Sony AV devices.
 This protocol allows you to control volume, settings, and inputs over the network, rather than using older serial (RS-232) methods.